 Have a look at your professional indemnity insurance schedule.
 Specifically the bit about the level of cover.

-Is it 'in the aggregate' or 'any one claim'?
+Is it 'any one claim' or 'in the aggregate'?
 And why does it make a difference?

 Well, these terms relate to how much money your insurer pays if there's a claim.